lukebouch/lukebouch.com/src/content/posts/jeep-cherokee-heater-core-replacement.md

 ---
 title: Replacing the Heater Core on my 2001 Jeep Cherokee XJ
 publish_date: 2022-10-06T01:09:29+00:00
+tags: ["jeep"]
 ---

 I have had the sneaky suspicion that my heater core on my Jeep has been leaking for a little while now and have been waiting for a good time to replace it.
 With a camping trip coming up, I finally decided to tackle it.
 I had read online that it would take roughly 5-10 hours to complete so on Saturday evening, I began the process of completely taking the dash apart.

 It took me Saturday night, most of the day Sunday, and the past several evenings after work to get the job done.
 And boy was it a big job!
 I would say I have ~15hrs into it but that also includes flushing out the entire coolant system.

 I'm super glad to have finally have heat that does not result in all the windshield fogging up.